The UK faces a Digital Productivity abyss. Accelerating FTTP is the only answer.

 The accelerated build and adoption of Full Fibre internet circuits that support Gigabit Internet services is now critical to allow the UK to maintain it’s competitiveness and drive long-term economic growth and job-creation in our data, knowledge and services driven economy.

-The Gigabit Voucher Grant is currently a £2m trial across only four areas of the country (though one of those is the Syscomm heartland in Coventry and Warwickshire), it is with some urgency that we hope the Government recognise the emerging digital productivity gap, and will quickly extend the scheme nationally to emulate the success of a similar superfast broadband Connectivity Voucher scheme that ran up to March 2016 and through which Syscomm and other registered suppliers were able to introduce fibre optic connectivity into the business community, with transformational effects.
+The Gigabit Broadband Voucher Scheme has recently been expanded from an earlier successful £2m trial across only four areas of the country, and now covers all the UK with a pot of £67m.
+It’s great that the Government has recognised the emerging digital productivity gap and has quickly extended the scheme nationally to emulate the success of the superfast broadband Connectivity Voucher scheme that ran up to March 2018 and through which Syscomm and other registered suppliers were able to introduce fibre optic connectivity into the business community, with transformational effects.

 In conversations with our Customers who benefitted from the previous Connectivity Voucher scheme, there has been a great deal of appreciation for how the subsidy helped lower the barriers to superfast business Internet adoption to a point where the costs became palatable for an SME.
 Having done so most now cite how Full Fibre based connectivity has proved to be so much more reliable, giving our Customers both the confidence and ultrafast bandwidth to harness the media-rich collaboration, Video, Telephony, Cloud and Backup services that our foreign competitors are so readily able to enjoy.

-The current Gigabit Voucher Scheme offers up to £3,000 funding for eligible SME businesses in Coventry and Warwickshire, Leeds, Bradford, Bristol and Aberdeen counties upgrading to a minimum 100 Mbps throughput on a Gigabit capable Internet circuit; but with only £2m of trial funding available, only a tiny fraction of companies will have the benefit of this.
+The current Gigabit Broadband Voucher Scheme offers up to £3,000 funding for eligible SME businesses across the UK towards upgrading to a minimum 100 Mbps throughput on a Gigabit capable Internet circuit; but with only £2m of trial funding available, only a tiny fraction of companies will have the benefit of this.
 With the UK already facing uncertain times surrounding our international relationships, we would encourage Local Councils, the SME community and our MP’s to lobby the Department of Digital, Culture, Media and Sport to extend the Gigabit Voucher scheme far and wide and to make it as easy as possible for up-and-coming Small Businesses to benefit from ultrafast Full Fibre / FTTP Internet, so that the digital productivity gap can be closed before our economic neighbours disappear over the digital horizon.